SkyEmie/php-memalloc/README.md

 It's a tiny lib made for PHP to use by simplifying memory sharing (cache/buffer/datasets/persistent variable)

 # Why Memalloc ?
 Use of shared memory is a fast method of data exchange between processes, mainly because there is no kernel involvement in passing data after the segments are created.
 Methods of this kind are often called interprocess communication (IPC).
 Other IPC methods include pipes, message queues, RPC, and sockets.
 This fast and reliable ability to exchange data between applications is invaluable when working with an ecosystem of applications needing to communicate with each other.
 The usual method of using databases to exchange information between applications often causes slow queries and even blocking I/O, depending on the size of the ecosystem.
-With shared memory, there's no I/O slowing a developer down.
+With shared memory, there's no I/O slowing a script execution down.

 # How to use ?
 Just need to add the memalloc.php file with a require in your script :